juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Inform the shop about a vulnerable library it is using

-Juice Shop depends on some Javascript libraries with known vulnerabilities.
+Juice Shop depends on some JavaScript libraries with known vulnerabilities.
 Having the `package.json.bak` and using an external service like [Node Security Platform](https://nodesecurity.io/) makes it rather easy to identify them: